 “Thursday will be an exciting day for us as we meet so many new guests and neighbors for the first time,” said Ted Balistreri, one of the family co-owners of Sendik’s.
 “The 100 new associates who have joined our team in Hartland are ready and delighted to bring the best grocery experience, period, to Lake Country.”

 With today’s delivery to Feeding America Eastern Wisconsin of 61,000 pounds of food and more than $38,000, Sendik’s customers have now donated more than one million meals to the local food bank.
 For the past six years, the family owned grocer has partnered with Feeding America during the fall months in the fight against hunger.
 In the months of August, September and October, customers purchased Mac & Cheese, rounded up their totals and scooped up Backpack Buddies to help feed the hungry throughout Eastern Wisconsin.

-Locally owned grocer expands Northshore presence with Bayside store
+Locally owned grocer expands into Lake Country

-Milwaukee, Wis. – Expanding their service in the Northshore community, Balistreri owned and operated Sendik’s Food Markets today announced it will open a store in Bayside this spring.
-The Bayside store will be located at 340 W Brown Deer Road, on the northeast corner of W. Brown Deer and N. Port Washington roads.
-It will be the eleventh location for the family-owned grocer based in Whitefish Bay and recognized by its famous “Red Bag.”
-Read the rest of this entry »
+Expanding its service into the Lake Country area, Balistreri owned and operated Sendik’s Food Markets today announced it will open a store in Hartland next year.
+The store will be located at 600 Hartbrook Drive, on the northwest corner of Hartbrook Drive and Merton Avenue, just north of Hwy 16.
+It will be the twelfth location for the family-owned grocer based in Whitefish Bay and recognized by its famous “Red Bag.”

 Connect with Sendik's